Susan R. Wente, Ph.D.

-(3) How do inositol signaling and mRNA export molecules regulate vertebrate development and disease?
-Using the zebrafish model system, we have made multiple discoveries that open up entirely new areas of investigation.
+(3) How do mRNA export and mRNP processing factors regulate vertebrate development and disease?
+Using the zebrafish model system and mammalian cell culture, we have defined mechanisms of pathogenesis that open up entirely new areas of investigation.

 - Burns, LT, Wente, SR Casein kinase II Regulation of the Hot1 Transcription Factor Promotes Stochastic Gene Expression.
 J Biol Chem, 2014.